Last Updated on August 29, 2021 by Vasco Lourenço

 When you have an idea of what, and how much, is being searched for (in Google, for example), you have a good suggestion of what you should write about, so you can attract as many readers as possible.

 You can also know the estimated competition in organic search for that particular keyword.
-The higher the competition, the more difficult it will be to rank for that keyword.
+The higher the competition, the more difficult it will be to rank for that target keyword.
+This will let you know the topic ideas you should focus on.

-Keyword research can give you lots of ideas on what you can write about, and when you brainstorm all those ideas, you’ll find that for the same keyword, there are many variants you can use.
+Keyword research tools can give you lots of content ideas on what you can write about, and when you brainstorm all those content ideas, you’ll find that for the same target keyword, there are many variants you can use.

 When writing a blog post, you should focus on creating more high-quality content, instead of repeating the same keywords over and over again to try ranking on Google – that may backfire.
 Try to come up with synonyms to the main keyword you’re targeting, also called semantic keywords.